notThatCoo/RPG_Game/README.md

 ## Class Diagram
 ![RPG_Class-Page-2](https://github.com/cs100/final-project-lguzm044_schav088_tadel002_habdu016/assets/107754577/db3e2106-4d06-4625-836d-604385b9c1be)
  > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
 Your class diagram(s) should include all the main classes you plan for the project.
 This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
 Use proper UML notation (as discussed in the course slides).
+> Class Diagram Description:
+Character class:
++Character(Hero Race, Hero Class, const string &, double ,double,double,double)
+	Creates character
++HeroRace set stats(string c): void
+Takes in character Hero Race’s and class corresponding stats and computes
+	Total character stats
++get stats(): string
+	Out put character’s name, current stats and level +damage(double d):void
+	Compute health after taking damage
++attack():void
+	character attacks Attack
++isAlive(): bool
+	Returnings false if health is less than 1 and true otherwise

+Human/dwarf/Dragonborn/elf Class:
++attackstrength(double, double, double,double): double
+takes in character's stats and computes total damage character will inflict when attacking +attack(character& ): void
+	Player attacks character passed in
++flee(): void
+	Character can attempt to flee a fight when it is their turn Computes if character successfully flees a fight and flees if yes +checkinventory(): void
+	Outputs the contents of inventory, gives the user an option to equip item, and will change the character stats accordingly to item abilities

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.